Ban China From Deep Sea Mining Near Hawaii

 Washington’s sea legs have gone wobbly because we adhere to an increasingly outdated and self-defeating view that international law binds us and our allies, not our adversaries.

-Starting just 800 miles from our Hawaiian shores, the 1.7 million square mile Clarion-Clipperton deep sea mining zone stretches from Hawaii to Mexico.
-It is full of lucrative minerals like cobalt, nickel, manganese, copper, and rare earth elements (REE) that will provide an economic and military edge to the first country that uses robots to vacuum up the abundant good-as-gold mineral nodules that litter the sea floor.
+Starting just 800 miles from our Hawaiian shores, the 1.7 million-square-mile Clarion-Clipperton deep sea mining zone stretches from Hawaii to Mexico.
+It is full of lucrative minerals such as cobalt, nickel, manganese, copper, and rare earth elements that will provide an economic and military edge to the first country that uses robots to vacuum up the abundant good-as-gold mineral nodules that litter the sea floor.

 Yet communist China, as a dictatorship that is causing global instability, should be seen as an illegitimate state rather than a legitimate recipient of international favors.

-The United Nations was founded on the principle that it would help protect democracy and human rights globally.
-As soon as dictators corrupt it for the opposite purpose, those dictators should be shunned and denied any U.N. benefits such as deep sea mining concessions.
+The U.N. was founded on the principle that it would help protect democracy and human rights globally.
+As soon as dictators corrupt it for the opposite purpose, those dictators should be shunned and denied any U.N. benefits, such as deep sea mining concessions.

-Beijing selectively follows UNCLOS only where it suits, and ignores it where not.
-For example, in the South China Sea, which is the size of India, the CCP is using its navy and air force to grab maritime territory and resources from the Philippines, Vietnam, Indonesia, Malaysia, and Bhutan, despite that a U.N. arbitration panel found that Beijing broke international law to do so.
+Beijing selectively follows UNCLOS only where it suits China and ignores it where not.
+For example, in the South China Sea, which is the size of India, the CCP is using its navy and air force to grab maritime territory and resources from the Philippines, Vietnam, Indonesia, Malaysia, and Bhutan, despite that a U.N. arbitration panel found that Beijing is breaking international law to do so.

 Chinese militia ships are seen as Philippine ships conduct a resupply mission to troops stationed at Second Thomas Shoal in the South China Sea on March 5, 2024.
 (Ezra Acayan/Getty Images)